HongyuHe/text-adventure/docs/assignment1.md

 ## Introduction
 Author(s): `Ajay Hitendra Mota, Hongyu He`

-**Cork** is a customizable version of the text-based adventure game Zork.
-The system we are going to implement will allow a user to create interesting scenarios for the original Zork game by modifying JSON files which define the interactable entities in the game.
-A user will also be able to play the default scenario designed by us or play a customized scenario.
+**Cork** is a customizable version of the text-based adventure game [Zork](https://en.wikipedia.org/wiki/Zork) (which can be played online [here](https://textadventures.co.uk/games/view/5zyoqrsugeopel3ffhz_vq/zork)).
+The system we are going to implement will allow a user to create their own interesting scenarios by modifying JSON files which define the interactable entities in the game.
+A user will also be able to play the default scenario designed by us or play a customized scenario written by themselves, or another user.
 The main types of users will be :
 - *Gamer*: A user who plays the game making use of the features provided by the game engine.
-- *Modder*: A user who can modify the default scenario to build modified versions of the original game.
+- *Modder*: A user who modifies the default scenario to build their own version of the original game.

 The main entities in the game that the *gamer* can interact with will be as follows:
 - Player: This will be the main player character who interacts with all other elements in the game.
 The actions available to the gamer, mentioned later in the features, would be enacted by this player entity.
 The player would have stats like health & strength and have an inventory.
 - Areas: These will be the locations on the game map where a player can stand, visualize his/her surroundings and move to other linked areas.
-For example, a forrest with a castle to the north.
+For example, a forest with a castle to the north.
-- Obstacles: These will be game objects that block the path of a player while going from one area to another.
-One obstacle shall exist inside areas.
-For example, a locked door or darkness.
+- Obstacles: These will be game objects that exist within areas, and block the path of a player while going from one area to another.
+Interact with an appropriate object will enable or disable their impeding state.
+For example, a locked door opens with a key, or darkness dissipates with a lantern.
-- Items: These will be game objects that the player can use to influence stats of the player character, add to inventory, overcome an obstacle or affect an NPC.
-For example, an apple or a key.
+- Items: These will be game objects that the player can use to change their stats, add or remove items from their inventory, overcome an obstacle, or impact an NPC.
+For example, an apple will increase health, a key will open a door, a sword will damage a monster, and gold might influence a friendly NPC to give a hint.
 - NPCs: These will be entities in the game that the player can interact with opening up either conversations or combat.
 As a bonus we could implement merchants or bosses.
-For example, the grue.
+For example, the [Grue](https://en.wikipedia.org/wiki/Grue_(monster)).

 The customizations available to the *modder* will be as follows:
-- Edit JSON files to create new NPCs, items, obstacles and areas but with fixed structure that follows the guidelines of the default enitites.
+- Edit JSON files to create new NPCs, items, obstacles and areas.
+There edits must adhere to a fixed structure that will be described in accompanying documentation (and should be visible from files describing the default scenario).
 - Edit JSON files to change the descriptions and names of default entities, modifying the starting inventory of the player and increasing or decreasing the stats of the player.

 The main modules of the system will be as follows:
 - Scenario: The scenario will be written in structured JSONs and describe all entities in the game which have been mentioned above.
 - Parser: This will be the middleware that parses the JSONs and maps these to pre-built java classes.
-- Game Engine: This will be the main module that parses the user input into pre-built functions and executes these interactions.
+- Game Engine: This will be the main module that parses the user input into pre-built commands and executes the corresponding interactions.
 - UI: This will be the game window where the main user I/O operations will take place.
-The gamer commands will be inputed here and the output of the game engine will be logged here.
+The gamer's commands will be entered here and the output of the game engine will be logged here.
+There will be no graphical components in the UI as this would violate adherence to the style of the original Zork.

 The system will be implemented as a form of a terminal/text-based game in a game window where the user will interact with the game engine by means of text based inputs typed by means of a keyboard only.
 The way the game will generally work will be as follows:
-- User runs the game and a window is loaded.
+- User runs the game and a terminal is opened.
 - A description of the starting area and the player's starting inventory will be displayed.
 - The system will wait for the user to provide an input in the form of supported commands.
 - Each input will be processed on a new line and the outcome of the action will be displayed to the user.
-- The game ends if the player's health reaches zero, or the player enters the quit command or the player wins the game by attaining a specific item.
+- The game ends if the player's health reaches zero, the player enters the quit command, or the player wins the game by obtaining a specific item.
 For example, a diamond.

 ## Features
 Author(s): `Luca Taglialatela`